Individual Transcript Reviews and Meetings

 We do not review individual transcripts due to the high volume of requests.
 It is recommended to use the Prerequisite Worksheet on the prerequisite webpage to help you in analyzing your transcript and planning coursework.
 You may also wish to speak with your college advisor to help you in planning coursework.
 If you have additional questions after reviewing this information, feel free to email PAfirstname.lastname@example.org.

-The Office of Campus Student Services offers general campus tours.
-You can find more information and register on the Office of Campus Student Services website.
-If you would like to tour the Anschutz Medical Campus at another time, you may take a Virtual Tour or visit the Anschutz Medical Campus on your own using the Walking Tours Map.
+We do not offer individual campus tours of the Anschutz Medical Campus.
+You may tour the campus on your own using the Walking Tours Map.
 The CHA/PA Program only offers campus tours during information sessions.
 CHA/PA is unable to accommodate individual meetings or tours due to the extremely high volume of requests.

 You cannot use the required genetics course toward the lower or upper division biology requirement.
 The required genetics course is a separate requirement from biology.